Pennsylvania Department of Corrections

 Please feed your baby before visiting.
 If you have a baby as a part of your visiting group, you may take these items into the visiting room:

-• Up to 3 UNOPENED, commercially prepared and vacuum-sealed containers of baby food per infant.
+• Up to 3 unopened, commercially prepared and vacuum-sealed containers of baby food per infant.
 All containers will be opened by the inspecting officers

 • Up to 3 clear plastic bottles of pre-mixed formula/white milk per infant